Our Breakfast Club is held every school day morning in the School Hall and is open to all children from Reception to Year 6.

 Many primary schools in Wrexham offer a free breakfast at a session in the 30 minutes before the start of school.
 Please be reassured that there will continue to be no charge for this meal.

-However, to supplement the free breakfast session, many schools offer an additional 30 minute play session and charge parents £1 per child (free to children who are eligible for free school meals).
+However, to supplement the free breakfast session, many schools offer an additional 30 minute play session and charge parents £2 per child (£0.50 to children who are eligible for free school meals).

-While this rate has remained unchanged since the provision was introduced in 2018, due to increased staffing and administrative costs, and the fact that the council receives no external funding, this is no longer sustainable.
+While this rate had remained unchanged since the provision was introduced in 2018 and changed in September 2023, due to further increased staffing and administrative costs, current budget position and the fact that the council receives no external funding we are having to review our charging structure further.

-To make sure that schools are able to continue to provide these sessions, the fee per child for the 30 minute play session will increase to £2 per child (50p for children who are eligible for free school meals) from September 1, 2023.
+To make sure that schools are able to continue to provide these sessions, the fee per child for the 30 minute play session will increase to £3 per child (£1 for children who are eligible for free school meals) with effect from April 1, 2024.

 This increase does not affect the 30 minute breakfast session immediately prior to the start of the school day, which remains free for all children.

-We know this comes at a time when many residents are finding household costs a challenge.
+We appreciate this further review comes at a time when many residents are finding household costs a challenge.
 If you are struggling to meet your household costs, please visit Wrexham Council’s ‘help with the cost of living’ pages for advice on any other help you may be able to access.

 Welsh Government also have a cost of living help web page, which provides information of sources of possible financial support.